timfromdigicert/documents/docs/SMCWG-charter.md

 ballot.
 At least one member of each class must vote in favor of a ballot for it to be adopted.
 Quorum is the average number of Member organizations (cumulative, regardless of Class) that have participated in the previous three (3) SMCWG Meetings or Teleconferences (not counting subcommittee meetings thereof).
-For transition purposes, if three (3) meetings have not yet occurred, quorum is three (3).
+No Ballots shall be adopted until at least (3) meetings have occurred and quorum determined.

 #### 6.2.
 Other Organizational Matters